dhsorens/FinCert/README.md

 Clone the repository with the `--recursive` tag so that you include the submodule.
 ```
-git clone git@github.com:differentialderek/phd-thesis.git --recursive
+git clone git@github.com:differentialderek/FinCert.git --recursive
 ```

-Go into the `phd-thesis-ConCert/` subdirectory, my fork of the ConCert codebase, and follow the [install instructions there](https://github.com/differentialderek/phd-thesis-ConCert-fork/tree/ab15ded163e630bad9ef74a0ff7ac5ce2c52171c).
-Note that installation may take some time.
+Go into the `FinCert-ConCert-fork/` subdirectory, my fork of the ConCert codebase, and follow the [install instructions there](https://github.com/differentialderek/FinCert-ConCert-fork/tree/contract_morphisms).
+Note that installation may take some time, and make sure you're on the `contract_morphisms` branch.

-Now go back to the root `phd-thesis/` directory, and make the Coq project.
+Now go back to the root `FinCert/` directory, and make the Coq project.
 ```
 make
 ```